hakanolgun/notes-from-books/Software/react_native_optimization.md

 ### 3 - Don’t be afraid to ship fast with Continuous Deployment
 - Issue: Building and distributing your apps manually is a complex and time-consuming process.
-- Continuous Deployment is a strategy in which software is released fre- quently through a set of automated scripts.
+- Continuous Deployment is a strategy in which software is released frequently through a set of automated scripts.
 It aims at building, testing, and releasing software with greater speed and frequency.
 The approach helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production.
 - Solution: Establish a continuous deployment setup (based on **Fastlane**) that makes the build and generates the changelog.
 Ship to your users instantly.
-- **AppCenter** is a cloud service with tooling for the automation and de- ployment of your application.
+- **AppCenter** is a cloud service with tooling for the automation and deployment of your application.
 Its biggest advantage is that many of the settings can be configured from the graphical interface.
 It is much easier to set up the App Store and Play Store deployments this way, rather than working with uploads from the command line.

 ### 4 - Ship OTA (Over-The-Air) when in an emergency
 - There are two popular ways to implement OTA into your app.
 The first and most popular tool for OTA updates is CodePush, a service that is a part of Microsoft’s App Center suite.
 The second tool is created by the Expo team and it’s called EAS Update.